Finite Sample Theory for High-Dimensional Functional/Scalar Time Series with Applications: Introduction

-The reminder of the paper is organized as follows.
+{\bf Outline}.
+The remainder of the paper is organized as follows.
 In Section~\ref{sec_non-asymptotic results}, we propose cross-stability measures under functional and mixed-process scenarios, define sub-Gaussian functional linear processes and rely on them to present finite sample theory for estimated (cross-)terms used in subsequent analyses.
-In Section~\ref{sec_fully}, we consider the sparse functional linear lagged model in (\ref{model_fully}), develop the penalized least squares estimation procedure and apply our derived non-asymptotic results to provide theoretical guarantees for the estimates.
-Section~\ref{sec_partial} is devoted to the modelling, regularized estimation and application of established deviation bounds on the theoretical analysis of the sparse partially functional linear model in (\ref{model_scalar}).
+In Section~\ref{sec_fully}, we consider sparse high-dimensional functional linear lagged model in (\ref{model_fully}), develop the penalized least squares estimation procedure and apply our derived non-asymptotic results to provide theoretical guarantees for the estimates.
+Section~\ref{sec_partial} is devoted to the modelling, regularized estimation and application of established deviation bounds on the theoretical analysis of sparse high-dimensional partially functional linear model in (\ref{model_scalar}).
+Finally, we examine the finite-sample performance of the proposed methods for both models (\ref{model_fully}) and (\ref{model_scalar}) through simulation studies in Section~\ref{sec.sim}.
 All technical proofs are relegated to the appendix.